particl/particl-desktop/README.md

 ### Development

-> Note: most recent development happens on `dev` branch
+> Note: most recent development happens on `dev` branch.
+Keep in mind that the development currently happens on a private fork of this repo.
+This repository is the user interface that works in combination with our [`particl-core`](https://github.com/particl/particl-core).

 In project's folder: